K\"ahler metrics of negative holomorphic (bi)sectional curvature on a compact relative K\"ahler fibration

 The specific result is as follows:

 \begin{corollary} Let \( p: \mathcal{X} \to \mathcal{B} \) be a compact holomorphic fibration over a compact K\"ahler manifold \( \mathcal{B} \) with negative holomorphic bisectional curvature.
-Suppose the fibration is a holomorphic family of compact Riemann surfaces of genus \( \geq 2 \) and is effectively parametrized (i.e., the Kodaira-Spencer map is injective at each point).
+Suppose the fibration is a holomorphic family of compact Riemann surfaces of genus \( \geq 2 \) and is effectively parametrized.
 Then there exist K\"ahler metrics on \( \mathcal{X} \) with negative holomorphic bisectional curvature. \end{corollary}